vcmi/vcmi/docs/players/Installation_iOS.md

 To run on a non-jailbroken device you need to sign the IPA file, you have the following options:

-- (Easiest way) [AltStore](https://altstore.io/) or [Sideloadly](https://sideloadly.io/) - can be installed on Windows or macOS, don't require dealing with signing on your own
+- (Easiest way) [AltStore Classic](https://altstore.io/) or [Sideloadly](https://sideloadly.io/) - can be installed on Windows or macOS, doesn't require dealing with signing on your own
-- if you're on iOS 14.0-15.4.1, you can try <https://github.com/opa334/TrollStore>
+- if you're on iOS 14.0-15.4.1, you can try <https://github.com/opa334/TrollStore>.
+If you’re using this, no need to use any of the tools below.
 - Get signer tool [here](https://dantheman827.github.io/ios-app-signer/) and a guide [here](https://forum.kodi.tv/showthread.php?tid=245978) (it's for Kodi, but the logic is the same).
 Signing with this app can only be done on macOS.
 - [Create signing assets on macOS from terminal](https://github.com/kambala-decapitator/xcode-auto-signing-assets).
 In the command replace `your.bundle.id` with something like `com.MY-NAME.vcmi`.
 After that use the above signer tool.
 - [Sign from any OS (Rust)](https://github.com/indygreg/PyOxidizer/tree/main/tugger-code-signing) / [alternative project (C++)](https://github.com/zhlynn/zsign).
 You'd still need to find a way to create signing assets (private key and provisioning profile) though.

+The easiest way to install the ipa on your device is to do one of the following:
+- Drag and drop the .ipa file into your iOS device in iTunes or
+- Download the .ipa file on your iOS device directly from the latest releases.
+In AltStore as an example on your device go to >My Apps > press + in the top left corner.
+Select VCMI-iOS.ipa to install

-To install the signed ipa on your device, you can use Xcode or Apple Configurator (available on the Mac App Store for free).
+Alternatively, to install the signed ipa on your device, you can use Xcode or Apple Configurator (available on the Mac App Store for free).
 The latter also allows installing ipa from the command line, here's an example that assumes you have only 1 device connected to your Mac and the signed ipa is on your desktop:

     /Applications/Apple\ Configurator.app/Contents/MacOS/cfgutil install-app ~/Desktop/vcmi.ipa